 Before finding the best brush for you, first determine your hair type.
 Fine hair has thin individual strands of hair.
 Thin hair, on the other hand, can be coarse or fine.
 Thinness refers to the density of the hair or how many strands there are on the head.

-Since fine hair can be vulnerable to breakage and has a tendency to be limp and lifeless, you may want something that’s gentle on your precious locks.
+Since fine hair can be vulnerable to breakage and tends to be limp and lifeless, you may want something gentle on your precious locks.
 If you’re using a brush for everyday purposes, you’ll want effective but delicate detangling properties.